openid/sharedsignals/openid-caep-interoperability-profile-1_0.md

 ## OAuth Service

-### The SSF Transmitter as an Authorization Server
+### Authorization Server

-A Transmitter can act as an OAuth {{RFC6749}} Authorization Server.
-As such, it issues access tokens to Receivers.
+An OAuth {{RFC6749}} Authorization Server issues access tokens.
+In the context of this profile, the Authorization Server that issues access tokens can be a separate entity than the SSF Transmitter.

-* Transmitters MAY distribute discovery metadata (such as the authorization endpoint) via the Authorization Server Metadata as specified in [RFC8414]{{RFC8414}}
+* The Authorization Server MAY distribute discovery metadata (such as the authorization endpoint) via Authorization Server Metadata as specified in [RFC8414]{{RFC8414}}
-* Transmitters MUST support at least one of the following to issue a short-lived access token.
+* The Authorization Server MUST support at least one of the following to issue a short-lived access token to the Receiver
   - client credential grant flow {{RFC6749}} section 4.4
   - authorization code flow {{RFC6749}} section 4.1

 A short lived access token could be defined as one in which the value of the `exp` claim is not longer than 60 mins after `nbf` claim.
 Please refer to access token lifetimes in the security considerations of {{FAPI}} for additional considerations.

 ### OAuth Scopes
-Depending on the features supported by the OAuth service and the SSF APIs, the client SHALL discover the OAuth scopes as follows:
+Depending on the features supported by the OAuth service and the SSF APIs, the OAuth Client SHALL discover the OAuth scopes as follows:

 1. If the Resource Server, hosting SSF configuration APIs, supports OAuth Protected Resource Metadata {{OPRM}} then the client MUST obtain the required scopes by using it.

 2. If the Resource Server does not support {{OPRM}}, then the following scopes MUST be supported:
-   - An OAuth {{RFC6749}} Authorization Server that is used to issue tokens to SSF Receivers, MUST reserve the scopes for the SSF endpoints with the prefix of `ssf`
+   * An OAuth {{RFC6749}} Authorization Server that is used to issue tokens to SSF Receivers, MUST reserve the scopes for the SSF endpoints with the prefix of `ssf`
    - All the SSF stream configuration management API operations MUST accept `ssf.manage` scope
    - All the SSF stream configuration Read API operations MUST accept `ssf.read` scope
    - Authorization Server MAY postfix scope names with more granular operations eg. `ssf.manage.create`, `ssf.manage.update` etc.